Bannau Brycheiniog (Brecon Beacons), Mid Wales

 There’s so much to do in the capital of Wales, and with it being such a compact city you don’t have to travel far to get around it.
 Start in the centre with a walk through the arcades, seven historic walkways with shops, cafes and independent businesses throughout.
 Pop into Rules of Play to pick up a board game.

 Bute Park, beside Cardiff Castle, is a fantastic picnic spot on a sunny day.
-Grab some treats in Cardiff Central Market (including Welsh cakes from Bakestones) and enjoy the greenery.
-There are a few boats that go to Cardiff Bay from just inside the park (the entrance by Pettigrew Tearooms), a fine option if you want to soak up culture at Wales Millennium Centre, visit the Norwegian church where Roald Dahl was christened or walk the barrage.
+Grab some treats in Cardiff Central Market (including tasty Welsh cakes from Bakestones) and enjoy the greenery.
+There are a few boats heading to Cardiff Bay from just inside the park (the entrance by Pettigrew Tearooms), a fine option if you want to soak up culture at Wales Millennium Centre, visit the Norwegian Church where Roald Dahl was christened or walk the barrage.

 The city centre boasts lots of entertainment venues, from St David’s Hall and New Theatre for touring productions to Chapter Arts Centre and Sherman Theatre for smaller shows.
-There’s also the National Museum Cardiff, with one of Europe’s largest collections of Impressionist art and the world’s largest leatherback turtle.
+There’s also the National Museum Cardiff, with one of Europe’s largest collections of Impressionist art.

 There are many attractive towns and villages nearby to check out, too, such as the market town of Cowbridge, the epitome of British seasides that is Barry Island and the untamed beaches of Southerndown and Ogmore.